Soudehm/soudehm.github.io/about.md

 ---
 <h5>
 <p>
-We are located in Vancouver Bc.
+We are located in Vancouver BC.
 </p>
 <h5>